How To Calculate

 Related Articles

-A whole number or an integer is a number that …
+A mixed number is a combination of a whole number …

 How to Add Fractions with the Same Denominator.